bluefishjs/bluefish/docs/learn/tutorial-1-intro.md

 :::

 This tutorial doesn't assume you know anything about Bluefish or UI frameworks.
-Along the way we'll encounter JSX syntax, marks, relations, and declarative references.
+Along the way we'll encounter marks, relations, and declarative references.

 ## Tutorial setup

 Click "Open Sandbox" in the bottom right corner to open the editor in a new tab using the website CodeSandbox.
-If that doesn't work, simply open this tutorial in a new tab and work in this editor.
+If that doesn't work, you can also open this tutorial in a new tab and work in this editor directly.

 ::: info
 You may see an error like

-> Cannot find module 'solid-js/jsx-runtime' or its corresponding type declarations.
+> Argument of type 'HTMLElement | null' is not assignable to parameter of type 'MountableElement'.
+> Type 'null' is not assignable to type 'MountableElement'.typescript(2345)

-This is ok and won't affect your ability to follow the tutorial.
+This is expected and won't affect your ability to follow the tutorial.
+If you want to fix it, replace the last line of code with
+`render(Diagram, document.getElementById("app")!);`

+(Notice the `!` towards the end.)
 :::

 ::: sandbox